 "You have to see it with your mind's eyes," he said.
 "See it cleaned, with new doors and the roof repaired See it as a wonderful two-car garage."

-5 Write down three things you are told about how 'he' looks.
+Write down three things you are told about how 'he' looks.
+Any of the following or any other credible answers:

-1
+1. Filthy.

-2
+2. Pale.

-3 2 mark
+3. Dried out.
+2 m

 Extract from 'The Bad Beginning' by Lemony Snicket.